 At BIOTONE, we pride ourselves on using ingredients that truly stand the test of time.
 One such ingredient is the herb Comfrey.
-The roots and leaves of the Comfrey plant have been used to treat damaged tissues and broken bones since ancient times.
-Healthlinenotes that in Japan, the plant, originally known as “knitbone” has been harvested and used as a traditional treatment for over 2,000 years for muscle sprains bruises, burns and joint inflammation.
+Since ancient times, the roots and leaves of the Comfrey plant have been used to treat damaged tissues and broken bones.
+Healthlinenotes that in Japan, the plant, originally known as “knitbone,” has been harvested and used as a traditional treatment for over 2,000 years for muscle sprains, bruises, burns, and joint inflammation.

 The chemical substances in Comfrey that contribute to its healing properties include allantoin, which boosts new skin cell growth, and rosmarinic acid, which helps relieve pain and inflammation.

-Here’s a treatment using Lab+Blends CBD Massage Oil that is aimed rejuvenate mind and body with this circulation boosting contrast therapy.
-“Spot-On Pain Relief”helps clients decrease pain and increase circulation to areas of injury and restricted blood flow by utilizing alternating hot and cold packs.
-Learn to customize this effective therapy by incorporating CBD products, massage products and techniques that will enhance your intended therapeutic goals.
+Here’s a treatment using Lab+Blends CBD Massage Oil to rejuvenate mind and body with this circulation-boosting contrast therapy.
+“Spot-On Pain Relief” helps clients decrease pain and increase circulation to areas of injury and restricted blood flow by utilizing alternating hot and cold packs.
+Learn to customize this effective therapy by incorporating CBD products, massage products, and techniques that will enhance your intended therapeutic goals.

 Lab+Blends CBD Massage Oil (1 oz)